steadfast-collective/laravel-dailyco/README.md

 ## Usage

-To make API requests with this package, you can either use the Facade, which we would recommend, or you could just manually new up the `Steadfastcollective\LaravelDailyco\Daily` class and call the methods from there.
+To make API requests with this package, you can either use the Facade, which we would recommend, or you could just manually new up the `SteadfastCollective\LaravelDailyco\Daily` class and call the methods from there.

 All of our below examples use the Facade.